-We’re cancelling this because I want to show you what SVN did when it attempted to resolve the conflict and updated your local copy of the file.
+We’re canceling this because I want to show you what SVN did when it attempted to resolve the conflict and update your local copy of the file.
 When you click the update button what SVN does to your local file is this…

 This is the version of your file where SVN has tried to combine both the latest version from the repository and your local version with your latest changes.

 This is your copy of the file with the changes you made.
 It’s exactly what you had before you attempted the commit.